Rochester's Early Banks

 The city's first bank, The Bank of Rochester, was founded in 1824.
 Colonel Nathaniel Rochester was its president.
 In 1829, The Bank of Rochester was chartered, followed by Rochester Savings Bank in 1831.
 By 1845, there were more than eight city banks.
 All but two weathered the Depression of the 1870's.
 These banks funded urban growth and encouraged thrift and financial discipline.

 Location.
 43° 9.479′ N, 77° 36.29′ W. Marker is in Rochester, New York, in Monroe County.
 Marker is at the intersection of Franklin St. and Liberty Pole Way, on the right when traveling south on Franklin St..
-Touch for map.
 There are several other markers around, one on Main Street about the Liberty Pole, a thin obelisk with support wires.
 If you visit during the holiday season, the Liberty Pole is lit up.
-Some cities have trees, Rochester has the Liberty Pole.
-Marker is in this post office area: Rochester NY 14604, United States of America.
+Some cities have

 Categories. • Industry & Commerce • Man-Made Features •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 12, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 313 times since then.
+This page has been viewed 339 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on June 12, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.